VPP Frequently Asked Questions

 |NABP does not make final determinations of pharmacy compliance/approval.
 Review of documentation and determination of licensure/compliance left to the state boards of pharmacy||NABP provides accreditation and seal of approval provided to pharmacy|

+At present, it is not possible for a facility to create its own e-Profile ID.
+However, NABP can assist your facility by creating the number, if necessary.
+It is possible that, unbeknownst to a facility, it may have already been assigned an e-Profile ID.
 If your facility has been VPP inspected, you may find the facility e-Profile ID on the top right hand corner of the VPP inspection report.
 If your facility has not been inspected through VPP, it is unlikely it will have its own NABP e-Profile ID.
-To request a facility e-Profile ID, submit the following information to VPP@nabp.pharmacy:
+To determine if your facility either has an e-Profile or if NABP needs to create one on your facility’s behalf, please send the following information to email@example.com: